 The biggest cost to take into account will be veterinary bills.

-Neutering, if your cat wasn't done at the shelter.
-Our research shows that the average cost to neuter a cat is £92
+Neutering, You’ll need to neuter your cat, if this wasn't done at the shelter.
+Our research shows that theaverage cost to neuter a cat is £92

 We understand that lots of rescue cats might have been ill in the past.
 Most insurers can't cover pre-existing medical conditions, but all our policies cover conditions that ended more than two years ago and we even have a pre-existing policy that can cover more recent problems.